WOMEN WHO TRAVEL: MEXICO

 You may have heard of El Camino Travel before—maybe you’ve even traveled with them—and are wondering how this differs from other trips.
 The heart of the trip will reflect El Camino Travel’s values, but it will also be elevated, with the touch of Condé Nast Traveler’s editors: expect chic hotel stays, and new, handpicked experiences (and maybe even a few surprise visits from super travelers we know).
 And, most importantly, it will be a trip exclusively for self-identifying women.

 Like all El Camino Trips, this one will be led by a local guide, with a photographer, both of which have been hand-picked in tandem with Condé Nast Traveler’s editorial team.
-Unlike other trips, some will also have a third host: a Condé Nast Traveler editor.
-With these professional travelers at the helm, you’ll have three sources of knowledge at your fingertips.
+With these professional travelers at the helm, you’ll have multiple sources of knowledge at your fingertips.

 Who is this trip for?